42BV/rest-convention/02-basic-url-design.md

 `GET /{entity}/{identifier}`

-The relation ship between a singular and list looks the same as a folder / sub folder in a file system.
+The relationship between a singular and list looks the same as a folder / sub folder in a file system.
 This is intentional and is used to denote that the singular resource is part of a larger list of resources.